amit-sen/web_development_tools/README.md

 This tool also generates a *favicon.svg* file made with the initial of your project name.

-*Project name is 'myWebsite' so initial is 'm'*
+*For example my project name is 'myWebsite' so initial is 'm'*

 ![screensho](https://github.com/amit-sen/web_development_tools/blob/master/screenshot.PNG)